19hours/sg-statutes/Acts/Legal Profession Act.md

 (a) what qualification shall be held by an accountant by whom an accountant’s report may be given; and

-(b) the nature and extent of the examination to be made by the accountant of the books and accounts of a solicitor or his firm or the law corporation or the limited liability law partnership and of any other relevant documents with a view to the signing of a report to be delivered by the solicitor under this section.
+(b) the nature and extent of the examination to be made by an accountant, with a view to the signing of an accountant’s report to be delivered by a solicitor, of —

-[4/2000]
+(i) the books and accounts of the Singapore law practice in which the solicitor practised; and

+(ii) any other relevant documents.

+[19/2008 wef 19/09/2008]

 (5) Such rules may include provision for —